MaterializeInc/materialize/doc/user/content/sql/alter-source.md

 tables in the publication.

-Note that using a combination of dropping and adding subsources lets you change the schema the PostgreSQL sources ingest.
+Note that using a combination of dropping and adding subsources lets you change the schema of the PostgreSQL tables that are ingested.

 ### Dropping PostgreSQL subsources/tables